scleeza/ML-Projects/Titanic-ML-master/README.md

     * Random Forest (val_acc:0.831)
     * SVM (val_acc:0.829)
     * XGBoost (Val_acc:0.841)
-    > All models has been finetune hyperparameters using RandomSearchCV
+    > All models has been finetuned by RandomSearchCV